Citizen Members

 Term runs until December 31, 2025

 Trang Lam was appointed to the board in January 2023.
-Ms. Lam is the director of the Camas Parks and Recreation Department.
+Ms. Lam is the chief executive officer of the Port of Camas-Washougal.
 She began her career in the private sector at her family's food manufacturing business, which she later ran.
 In 2006, she entered public service by working for the Portland Development Commission, where she held many positions, mostly focusing on neighborhood redevelopment, engaging historically underserved populations and businesses owned by people of color, and managing high-profile real estate transactions, economic development initiatives, and public-private partnership programs.
 In 2016, Lam went to work for the City of Portland, where she served as both the property and business development manager and then the Parks and Recreation Bureau deputy director.
 In 2019, she moved to the University of Portland as associate vice president for land use and planning before becoming the Camas parks director in 2021.
+In 2024 she began her role at Port of Camas-Washougal.
 She has a bachelor of arts degree from Portland State University.
 In her spare time, you will find her exploring great trails, connecting to nature in her kayak, and sharing meals with family and friends.

 Agency Members